badiba/raytracer-795/README.md

 # Introduction

-This page includes progress information and personal experiences on the homeworks of CENG795 Advanced Ray Tracing class.
+This page includes information on progress and personal experiences on the homeworks of CENG795 Advanced Ray Tracing class.
 It is under development and updated frequently.
 Owner of this page is Bahadir Coskun.

 # Content

 This section includes different versions of the Raytracer.
 In every new version, new features are added.
 Each version has it's own subsection.
 These subsections include;

 - brief explanations of what is being added in that version,
+- resulting images in that version,
 - what kind of bugs have been encountered and how did I manage to fix them,
 - my personal experiences.